 The perspectives here draw upon:

-Miracle narratives and cross-community participation are treated as devotional and cultural phenomena, not literal historical records.
+Miracle narratives, including the Bhunga legend, are treated as devotional and cultural expressions, not literal historical records.

 Further Reading